 Let me share a little unsolicited advice in dating and relationships.
 You should never invite someone into a relationship with the words, “I love you.
 Come die.”
 It might have worked for Romeo and Juliet, but I’m certain Shakespeare

 squeezed the only ounce of romance from that line.
 I mean, think about it:

 I love you.
 Come die.

 Let this soak in for a moment.
-We were taken to the cross with Jesus and died there.
+We were taken to the cross with Jesus, and died there.
 By trusting in Him, that death is applied to us, and the resurrection is as well.
-It’s amazingly powerful to realize that Christ lives – is living, is acting, is leading, is life in me.
+It’s amazingly powerful to realize that Christ lives—is living, is acting, is leading, is life

 I love you.
 Come die… and you will find life.

-"For whoever wants to save their life will lose it, but whoever loses their life for me will find it."
-(Matthew 16:25)
+“For whoever wants to save their life will lose it, but whoever loses their life for me will find it.”
+(Matthew 16:25, emphasis mine)

-Lord, for a long time I’ve been trying to save my life when, in Your love, I died with You and You filled me with Your life.
-Now, I see my error.
+Lord, I’ve been trying to save my life, when, in Your love, I died with You and You filled me with Your life.
 You’ve been alive in me all along.
 Lord, I praise You that I don’t need more strength.
 You are my strength.
 I don’t need to chase after Your Spirit.
 Your Spirit is in me.
 I collapse before You today as one who is dead to self and alive through You.
-Please, show me one new way You wish to live through me today.
+Please show me one new way You wish to live through me today.
 Amen.